jergason/blorg/_posts/2014-05-11-an-ember-canvas-component.md

 for bling.
 The rest is cleanup and helper functions around this.

 The important thing to note is the `.observes('data')` at the end of the `draw` method.
-Not only do we call `draw` when the component is first inserted into the DOM, but we also redraw it whenever the data changes.
-We also add a little input helper to the application template to show this off.
+This calls `draw` whenever the data changes.
+We'll add a little input helper to the application template to show this off.

 ```html